Gadag district: Demographics

 According to the 2011 census the district has a population of 1,064,570.
 This ranks it 426th in India (out of a total of 640).
 The district has a population density of 229 PD/sqkm.
 Its population growth rate from 2001 to 2011 was 9.61 percent.
 The district has a sex ratio of 978 females for every 1000 males and a literacy rate of 75.18 percent.
+35.63% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 16.36% and 5.79% of the population respectively.

 Hindus are in majority in the district with 85.27% of the population.
 Muslims are second with 13.50% of the population.
 There is still a sizeable population of Jains in the district, around 6,000, which are the third largest religion.

 Kannada is the main language of the district and is spoken by 85.32% of the population.
 Urdu is the second-largest language and is spoken by 8.37%, mainly in urban areas.
 Lambadi is spoken by 3.06% of the population.

-Magadi Bird Sanctuary
+Wildlife Sanctuary

 The Magadi Bird Sanctuary, created at the Magadi reservoir, is 26 km from Gadag on the Gadag-Bangalore Road, 8 km from Shirhatti and 11 km from Lakshmeshwar.
 It is known for migratory species such as the bar-headed goose, which feed on fish and agricultural crops.

+Kappatagudda Wildlife Sanctuary is another wildlife sanctuary in the district.
+It was formed in 2019.